Asia Pacific Triennial of Contemporary Art (APT)

 The Asia Pacific Triennial of Contemporary Art (APT) is the Queensland Art Gallery | Gallery of Modern Art’s flagship contemporary art event, and is the only major exhibition series to focus exclusively on the contemporary art of Asia, the Pacific and Australia.

-Since the first Triennial in 1993, more than 1.8 million people have visited the exhibitions, with the most recent, APT6 in 2009, attracting more than 531 000 and averaging a record-breaking 4400 visitors daily.
-APT7 in 2012-13 will mark the 20th anniversary since the first APT.
+Since the first Triennial in 1993, more than 2.3 million people have visited the exhibitions, with the most recent, APT7 in 2012-13 celebrating the 20th anniversary of the first APT.

 The APT is distinguished from other international art biennials and triennials by its extensive acquisition program and commissioning focus.
 The Gallery is one of few public institutions to collect both contemporary Asian and Pacific art and it has built these collections in tandem with the APT series.

 The highly acclaimed Kids’ APT program, initiated in 1999, features commissioned interactive artworks by exhibiting artists.
 Kids’ APT is an integral part of the exhibition series, aiming to engage young visitors with the ideas and work of contemporary artists from across the region.
 Other features of Kids’ APT include a publishing program, workshops and Kids’ APT on Tour, extending artists’ projects to regional and remote Queensland.

 The APT regional programs also include artist residencies, regional Queensland internships and education programs.